Please Hold to My Hand: Casting and characters

-In August, Johnson and Woodard's casting as Henry and Sam was announced alongside the confirmation of Kansas City replacing Pittsburgh.
-Pierce's casting as Perry was announced on July 15.
-Pierce previously portrayed Tommy in the video games.
+In August, Lamar Johnson and Keivonn Montreal Woodard's casting as Henry and Sam was announced alongside the confirmation of Kansas City replacing Pittsburgh.
+Jeffrey Pierce's casting as Perry was announced on July 15; Pierce previously portrayed Tommy in the video games.
 He reached out to Druckmann to offer his support for the series and "was lucky that something came up that fit"; he auditioned for a different role three times but Mazin and Druckmann felt his performance was unbelievable "as a victim", ultimately offering him the role of Perry about a week later.
 Perry is an original character in the show who, according to Pierce, "has huge implications for things" that occurred in the game.
 The script described him as a former military member.

-Lynskey's casting as Kathleen was announced alongside a teaser trailer for the series in September 2022.
+Melanie Lynskey's casting as Kathleen was announced alongside a teaser trailer for the series in September 2022.
 Kathleen is an original character created by Mazin as the leader of a group of hunters who appeared in the game.
 Druckmann found following antagonistic characters made the story more interesting, allowing an understanding and justification of their actions, as opposed to being seen as "obstacles" like in the game.
 Mazin compared Kathleen to Madame Defarge from Charles Dickens's A Tale of Two Cities (1859): a revolutionary who becomes terroristic due to cruel circumstances, which allows the audience to empathize.

 Mazin, who was friends with Lynskey, reached out to her about the role and described the character as "a war criminal".
 She was initially hesitant until Mazin pitched more about the character, describing her as someone who was forced into a role after the death of her brother, who "was basically Jesus".
 She could relate to the character's motivations due to her relationship with her four siblings.
 Mazin and Druckmann felt her casting was unusual as she has a "sweetness" that conflicts with Kathleen's position in the episode, an intentional decision to intrigue the audience; Lynskey wanted to play the character as "soft spoken and delicate" to juxtapose her violence.
 She felt Kathleen was likely less intense prior to her brother's death but was forced to become hardened due to her circumstances.
 In response to a comment from Adrianne Curry stating Kathleen's "body says life of luxury...not post apocolyptic [sic] warlord", Lynskey wrote the character was meant to be intelligent rather than muscly.
 She later added she wanted to portray the character as "feminine, and soft-voiced, and all the things that we've been told are 'weak'", noting she was hoping to subvert expectations.